|

 is short and fat, with a bent back.
 Large eyes wide apart.
 Usually

-dark green with fine white and dark stripes.
+dark green with fine stripes of white, black, red and blue.

 Double snap: It has a pair of